Nuveen Taxable Municipal Income Fund Declares Monthly Dividend of $0.07 (NYSE:NBB)

 Nuveen Taxable Municipal Income Fund (NYSE:NBB – Get Free Report) announced a monthly dividend on Friday, March 1st, Zacks reports.
 Investors of record on Friday, March 15th will be given a dividend of 0.073 per share on Monday, April 1st.
-This represents a $0.88 dividend on an annualized basis and a yield of 5.62%.
+This represents a $0.88 annualized dividend and a dividend yield of 5.61%.
 The ex-dividend date is Thursday, March 14th.

-Nuveen Taxable Municipal Income Fund has decreased its dividend payment by an average of 9.1% annually over the last three years.
+Nuveen Taxable Municipal Income Fund has decreased its dividend by an average of 9.1% per year over the last three years.

 Institutional Investors Weigh In On Nuveen Taxable Municipal Income Fund